SeriousGuy888/HATApedia/content/articles/Mushroom War.md

 # Total Casualty Count
 The following is a **low-end estimate** for the total number of casualties sustained by each party involved, obtained by adding together the [[#Casualties for the Auze Campaign]], the [[#Casualties for the Remyan Invasion of Archie Bridge]], and the [[#Casualties for the Raid on No]].

+There were at least a total of
+- 61 casualties including the raiders
+- 10 casualties excluding the raiders

 ## Remy Republic
 **3 casualties**